-Carbon dioxide removal, or "CDR": a process in which carbon dioxide (CO2) is removed from the atmosphere by deliberate anthropogenic activities and durably stored in geological, terrestrial, or ocean reservoirs, or in products.
+Carbon dioxide removal, or 'CDR': a process in which carbon dioxide (CO_2) is removed from the atmosphere by deliberate anthropogenic activities and durably stored in geological, terrestrial, or ocean reservoirs, or in products.1

-Compound Annual Reduction, or "CAR": the annualized emissions reduction rate over a specific period of time, as implied by climate scenarios and corporate GHG emissions reduction targets.
+Compound Annual Reduction, or 'CAR': the annualized emission reduction rate over a specific period of time, as implied by climate scenarios and corporate greenhouse gas (GHG) emissions reduction targets.

-Default temperature score: default °C-value applied to companies in the absence of valid climate target data (here: 3.4°C, derived from Climate Action Tracker's "policies & action emission scenario").
+Default temperature score: default °C value applied to companies in the absence of valid climate target data (here 3.4°C, derived from Climate Action Tracker's 'policies & action emissions scenario').

-Warming function: a linear regression model used to project the impact of GHG emissions reduction rates on global warming by the end of the century.
+Warming Function: a linear regression model used to project the impact of GHG emissions reduction rates on global warming by the end of the century.

-Global climate models, simulations, and scenarios: Climate models are a mathematical description of the earth's climate system.
-Global coupled climate models include physical principles of the atmosphere, ocean, land surface, and sea ice.
+Global climate models, simulations and scenarios: Climate models are a mathematical description of the Earth's climate system.
+Global coupled climate models include physical principles of the atmosphere, ocean, land surface and sea ice.
 The results from running global climate models are referred to as model simulations.
-The scenarios are primarily derived from Integrated Assessment Models (IAMs) and serve as boundary conditions for global climate models.
-They describe possible future pathways, covering a wide range of assumptions regarding, e.g., GHG emission trajectories, socio-economic trends, and technological developments.
-For simplicity, we refer to the model simulations (based on different scenarios) as "scenarios".
+The scenarios are primarily derived from integrated assessment models and serve as boundary conditions for global climate models.
+They describe possible future pathways, covering a wide range of assumptions regarding, e.g., GHG emissions trajectories, socio-economic trends and technological developments.
+For simplicity, the methodology refers to the model simulations (based on different scenarios) as 'scenarios'.

-Temperature scores, or "TS": a forward-looking metric that expresses the GHG emissions reduction targets of a company, portfolio, or fund with the associated annual global mean surface temperature rise.
+Temperature scores, or 'TS': a forward-looking metric that expresses the GHG emissions reduction targets of a company, portfolio, or fund with the associated annual global mean surface temperature rise.

-Total GHG emissions: refer to the total of a company's emission scope 1, scope 2, and scope 3 emissions.
-Scope 1 refers to direct emissions from sources that are owned or controlled by the company, scope 2 refers to indirect emissions from purchased energy, and scope 3 refers to indirect emissions (not included in scope 2) that occur upstream and downstream of a company's value chain.
-In the regression models, the GHG considered depend on the variable used for each respective scope (see Chapter 4 for more details).
+Total GHG emissions: refers to the total of a company's Scope 1, Scope 2 and Scope 3 emissions.
+Scope 1 refers to direct emissions from sources that are owned or controlled by the company, Scope 2 refers to indirect emissions from purchased energy, and Scope 3 refers to indirect emissions (not included in Scope 2) that occur upstream and downstream of a company's value chain.
+In the regression models, the GHG considered depends on the variable used for each respective scope (see Chapter 4 for more details).

-&lt;sup>1 See IPCC\AR6\WGIII\Factsheet\CDR.pdf for further information.
+1 See IPCC_AR6_WGIII_Factsheet_CDR.pdf for further information.